 When the weather is hot and humid in Cheverly, Maryland, the last thing you want to worry about is an air conditioning system that can’t maintain a comfortable atmosphere.
 If you notice that the air coming through your vents is warm or the airflow is weak, you could have a frozen evaporator coil.
-Let’s take a look at the causes of a frozen evaporator coil and what you can do to unfreeze your Cheverly, MD AC unit in this situation.
+Let’s take a look at the causes of a frozen evaporator coil and what you can do to unfreeze your Cheverly, MD or Mid-Atlantic region AC unit in this situation.

 Unfreeze Your Cheverly, MD AC Unit

 Here’s how to identify that you have a frozen evaporator coil on your hands and the steps that can help you resolve it: